After almost 5 months working in investment banking, I see the need to diversify to minimize risks in all kind of situations.

 What do you think about this topic?
 Is your situation similar?

-This post was written more than 6 months ago, maybe I don't think the same way anymore
+This post was written more than 6 months ago, maybe things have changed or I don't think the same way anymore